11 Most Common Interview Questions that You Need to Ask

 7. Where do you see yourself in 5 years?

 An honest employee will create a good working environment within the organization.
+Furthermore, they will promote honesty among their fellow peers.

 8. If you started the job tomorrow, what would be the first thing you would do?